Cyberpunk 2077: Plot

-Through them, V relives Johnny's past.
+Through them, V relives Johnny's perceived past.
 In 2013, Johnny's girlfriend Alt Cunningham created Soulkiller, an AI that transfers minds into cyberspace but destroys the brain.
 Arasaka used Soulkiller on Alt, imprisoning her in their digital fortress, Mikoshi.
-Johnny's later nuclear attack freed her, allowing her to escape past into the Blackwall, to become an AI, but ended with his own capture and upload via Soulkiller.
+Johnny's later nuclear attack freed her, allowing her to escape into the Blackwall and become an AI, but resulted in his own death and upload via Soulkiller.
 Arasaka's "Secure Your Soul" program and the Relic stem from this technology.
 V communicates with Alt's consciousness beyond the Blackwall and strikes a deal: if V grants her access to Arasaka's subnet and Mikoshi, she can separate V and Johnny.

-Separately, Takemura has resolved to take his information to the Arasaka executives and to this end, V and him capture Hanako Arasaka, Yorinobu's sister, to prove his guilt, but V is forced to flee after Arasaka soldiers attack.
+Separately, Takemura resolves to take his information to the Arasaka executives.
+He and V capture Hanako Arasaka, Yorinobu's sister, to prove his guilt, but V is forced to flee after Arasaka soldiers attack.
 Following the ambush, Hanako reaches out to V and offers to help them in exchange for their assistance in ousting Yorinobu, which Johnny greatly opposes.

 In the final act, V must choose to either assault Arasaka Tower or accept Hanako's offer.
 The attack can be carried out solo, with Rogue (Johnny takes control of V's body in this scenario), or with the Aldecaldos.
 Alternatively, siding with Hanako successfully ousts Yorinobu and sees Arasaka remove and destroy the Relic.
-All paths involve V defeating Adam Smasher.
+All paths involve V confronting and defeating Arasaka's fully-cybernetic enforcer Adam Smasher.

 Regardless, due to the engram's prolonged presence in V's body, the biochip's effects are irreversible.
 The results leave V with a shorter lifespan in their own body but could offer Johnny a full life, as the Relic has tailored the body for him.
-Depending on the player's choice, V either uploads their own engram to Mikoshi awaiting a new body, lives on in their current body with a shortened lifespan while seeking means to undo the damage, or permanently surrenders their body to Johnny and leaves beyond the Blackwall with Alt—Johnny, in this ending, leaves Night City to start anew.
+Depending on the player's choice, V either uploads their own engram to Mikoshi awaiting a new body (accessible only if they accept Hanako's offer), lives on in their current body with a shortened lifespan while seeking means to undo the damage, or permanently surrenders their body to Johnny and go beyond the Blackwall alongside Alt (accessible only if they attack Arasaka Tower) with Johnny leaving Night City afterwards to start anew.